-Guaranteed cost, retrospectively rated, and large deductible policies obligate the insurer to pay the entire cost of a claim regardless of the solvency of the insured.
+Guaranteed cost, retrospectively rated, and large deductible policies obligate the insurer to pay the entire cost of a claim, subject to any limit specified in an insurance contract, regardless of the solvency of the insured.
 Premium audit, retrospective premium adjustments, and large deductible provisions are all agreements between the insured entity and the insurer that affect how the entity will pay for its coverage but do not affect the coverage provided by the insurer.
 Thus, if the insured entity cannot fulfill its obligations, the insurer will continue to pay claims and third-party claimants will not be affected.
 The insurer will have a claim against the bankrupt entity's estate for premium audit adjustments, retrospective premium adjustments, and the deductible portion of losses but, like any creditor, may not recover all of its claim.
 Insurers have various ways of mitigating this credit risk, such as requiring collateral or pre-paid loss funds for large deductible policies.